DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/09-08 Meeting Notes.md

 #### How do we feel about this chat?
 - None of these changes are on the main branch yet.
 They are on a separate branch
-- If we feel good about this and think it is a good idea, I'll push the changes   right now.
+- If we feel good about this and think it is a good idea, I'll push the changes I have right now.

+##### Current Changes
+- Mana no longer passively regenerates
+- Mana builds up when you land hits with primary spells.
+- The primary spells do a little bit more damage in general

 #### PLAYTESTING
-- For the people who are making the levels / are in-engine, it'd be pretty fire for you guys
+- For the people who are making the levels / are in-engine, it'd be pretty fire for you guys to playtest the game and give feedback on the following:

+	- The current enemy density.
+Are there too many / too little enemies per-wave?
+	- The current enemy health.
+Are the enemies too tanky / too squishy?
+Does it take too long to kill enemies, or are you able to kill enemies before they really get a chance toi

+- Based on how we feel about the feedback, we can make informed design decisions going forward.